enomooon/fair_comparison_instructions/README.md

 ## Fair Instruction Construction (Section 3.1)
 The instructions for each language created in this study are available in `prompt_template.py`.
-If you would like to create additional instructions, you can do so using the method described below.
+If you would like to create additional instructions, you can do so using the method below and incorporating revisions by native speakers as described in Step 4.

 #### Example for Step 2 in Section 3.1
 ```